 NEA, CTA, UCLA & Stanford BIPOC Cohorts

 The National Education Association (NEA), the California Teachers Association (CTA), the UCLA National Board Project, and the National Board Resource Center at Stanford (NBRC) are partnering to hold fully-funded cohorts of Black, Indigenous, People of Color (BIPOC) teachers committed to earning National Board Certification and serving as teacher-leaders in their communities.
+The program centers and uplifts educators who identify as BIPOC, while participants of all backgrounds who support this mission can apply.

 UCLA NBPTS BIPOC Cohort 2